ahmohbati/SecOn/FAQ.md

 <a href='https://launchpad.net/~securityonion/+archive/stable'>https://launchpad.net/~securityonion/+archive/stable</a>

 ####How do I get ELSA to display bar charts?####
-ELSA's bar charts require flash, so one option would be to replace Chromium with <a href='http://www.google.com/chrome/'>Google Chrome</a> (which includes flash).
+In the new Security Onion 14.04, ELSA should display bar charts automatically.
+In the old Security Onion 12.04, ELSA's bar charts required flash, so one option would be to replace Chromium with <a href='http://www.google.com/chrome/'>Google Chrome</a> (which includes flash).
 If you install Chrome on Security Onion and want to make it your default browser so that you can pivot from Sguil to Chrome, do the following:<br>
 <pre><code>sudo update-alternatives --set x-www-browser /usr/bin/google-chrome-stable
 </code></pre>